berkes/berkes.github.com/_posts/2011-03-29-simplest-authentication-in-rails-basic-authentication-with-a-logged_in-helper.md

   helper.'
 created: 1301404313
 tags:
-- Ruby
+- ruby
-- Ruby on Rails
+- ruby on rails
 lang: en
 ---
 The, by far, simplest solution to add some form of authentication in Rails is basic authentication.
 It has a lot of downsides, but the simplicity is such a benefit that it may just outweight.